 lnav can unzip all the compressed log files on the fly and merge them together for a nice display.
-The display is parsed and formatted based on the types of errors/warnings – this helps to quickly glance through the thousands of logs, specially in servers.
+The display is parsed and formatted based on the types of errors/warnings – this helps to quickly glance through the thousands of logs, especially in servers.

-Most of the important log file format detection is built-in, see below:
+Most of the important log file format detection is built-in; see below:

 - Common Web Access Log format